mrthreeplates/TRS-80_floppy_remapper/README.md

 into a computer, it will refuse to work (as the error status is saved into EEPROM).
 In order to re-run the tests, you must re-program the PIC.

+## LEDs

+The LEDs are just to tell you that the board is working and other useful information.
+Otherwise, they are completely optional (and you obviously can't see them when the computer is assembled).

+The Green enable LED will be lit whenever the disable switch is not closed.

+The Red row (and bank) lights show you which mapping is currently selected.
+For example, when the first row is lit (and the bank is off), then the mapping of drives is unchanged.
+In other words, 0 maps to 0, 1 maps to 1, 2 maps to 2, and 3 maps to 3.
+There are 8 pre-programmed possible drive mappings.

+Additionally, you can store a "default" mapping which is always selected upon power on of the computer.
+This could be any of the 8 pre-programmed drive maps.
+Note that the default mapping is not affected by a computer reset.
+You can take advantage of this by temporarily changing the drive mapping and reseting the computer to force it to boot from another drive.
+Unless the mapping is saved, then the temporary mapping will be forgotten once the computer is powered off.

+Whenever the current mapping matches the "default" mapping which has been saved, the Blue light will be lit.

+Finally, the row light will flash periodically to indicate that the PIC controller is actually alive.

 ## Jumpers

 There are two jumpers on the board.